Hedy Lamarr: actress, inventor, wartime code maker

 Patent No 2,292,387 was awarded in August of 1942.
 Lamarr is listed as "H.K.
 Markey," the name she assumed in her second marriage.

 3. The idea wasn't adopted at the time, in part due to skepticism that an actress could contribute to technology

 When Lamarr and Antheil approached the National Inventors' Council to present their device, they were rebuffed.
 The council suspected it would be too cumbersome to implement the communication system in military crafts.

 She was also rebuffed in her direct attempts to help the war effort.
 When she offered her expertise in wartime technology to the council, she was denied.
 They suggested that the "most beautiful woman in films" could make a bigger difference by acting as a spokeswoman for war bonds.

-4. Today, the invention is fundamental to wi-fi, bluetooth technology, and other wireless networks
+4. Today, her invention is fundamental to wi-fi, Bluetooth technology, and other wireless networks

 In the 1950s, engineers at Sylvania Electric Products began looking seriously at the neglected patent.
 By the early 1960s, they completed the technology to finally implement frequency hopping – not with a bulky mechanical apparatus, as in the patent, but with an electric signal processing system.

 In the ensuing years, the frequency-hopping mechanism became part of rapidly developing spread spectrum technology, which is foundational to nearly every modern wireless device.
 Frequency hopping provides numerous benefits for wireless communication: not only is it nearly impenetrable from a security perspective, it's also less likely to interfere or be interfered with by neighboring signals.
 It's also especially difficult to jam a spread spectrum signal.
 For all these reasons, Lamarr's technology was critical to the development of wireless as we know it.
 Her contribution powers every cellphone, Bluetooth device, and wi-fi network in use today.